Volograms/volograms_unreal4_plugin/README.md

 ## Licence ##

-Copyright 2021, Volograms.
+Copyright 2022, Volograms.

-* Source code included in this plugin copyright 2021 Volograms is provided under the terms of the MIT licence (see the `LICENSE` file for details).
+* Source code included in this plugin is provided under the terms of the MIT licence (see the `LICENSE` file for details).
 * Other terms apply to third-party code found in the `Source/volograms/ThirdParty` sub-directory:

 ### Dependencies